-In general terms it is an expression of dissatisfaction about a University’s action or lack of action or a specific concern about the provision of a programme of study, support service, administrative system or policy operated by or on behalf of the University or any specific concern about the activities of University students whilst on University owned property or University staff engaged in University business.
+In general terms it is an expression of dissatisfaction about a university’s action or lack of action or a specific concern about the provision of a course, support service, administrative system or policy operated by or on behalf of the university or any specific concern about the activities of university students whilst on university owned property or university staff engaged in university business.

 Who can make a complaint?